jmalfara/EasySite/README.md

-How to add sites:
+How to add sites:\n

-Create a folder with the domain in the html folder add folder to /etc/lighttpd/lighttpd.conf copy files to folder location
+Create a folder with the domain in the html folder\n add folder to /etc/lighttpd/lighttpd.conf\n copy files to folder location\n
 .Update/runMe.sh